Hemorrhagic Stroke: Causes Symptoms Treatment

 Diagnosis of hemorrhagic stroke considers the health history, clinical presentation, laboratory tests, and neuroimaging procedures.

-Treatment of a hemorrhagic stroke is focused on stopping or reducing the bleeding, controlling cerebral edema and IICP, preventing a rebleed, preventing vasospasm, and promoting tissue restoration and preventing or controlling seizures.
-Known coagulopathies should be corrected and oral anticoagulation reversed.
+Treating a hemorrhagic stroke involves stopping or reducing the bleeding, controlling cerebral edema and IICP, preventing a rebleed and vasospasm, and promoting tissue restoration and seizure control.
+Clinicians should correct known coagulopathies and reverse oral anticoagulation.

-Intracranial hemorrhage and hemorrhagic transformation involvement is associated with late seizures.
-Osmotic therapies are used for the treatment of IICP and cerebral edema in hemorrhagic stroke.
+Intracranial hemorrhage and hemorrhagic transformation involvement associate with late seizures.

 Medical therapies to control clot expansion have not shown significant effects on improving mortality.